11 things first-time arts boarding school students should know

 Your first year of boarding school can be scary.
 You’ll have to manage your own schedule, do your own laundry, and maybe even clean your own bathroom.

 That’s the bad news.
 Here’s the good news: You’re not alone.
 To help you get settled into your new home, we sat down with several Interlochen Arts Academy students, alumni, and faculty.
 Here’s their advice on making the transition to life at an arts boarding school.

 1. Manage your schedule.
-“One of the hardest things about coming to boarding school is that students have to create a whole new routine for themselves,” said Michael Kern, Director of the Academic Center for Enrichment.
+“One of the hardest things about coming to boarding school is that students have to create a whole new routine for themselves,” said Michael Kern, Director of Student Support Services.
 “Spend some time in your first month figuring out what your routine is going to be: When do you hang out with friends, practice your art, go to the gym, or do homework?”

 2. Be nice to your roommate.
 Residence hall life is a central component of boarding school, but living with strangers is inherently challenging.
 “If there is ever an issue between you and your roommate, always try the path of least resistance and be willing to not get your way,” said Miracle Thornton, a four-year Interlochen Arts Academy senior.
 “But do stick up for yourself if anything is making you uncomfortable.
 If you can't confront your roommate directly, there is always a hall counselor, manager, or mother who is open and ready to talk with you.”

 3. Find a healthy balance between art and academics.
 “Never feel like you have to put your art over academics,” Thornton said.
 “They should have relatively equal footing on your scale of priorities.
 Both art and academic instructors understand the difficulties of balancing work, so keep an open dialogue if you feel like you are drowning.”